 CodeConnects is the online learning initiative of The Coding School, a 501(c)(3) organization that aims to empower the next generation through computer science education.
-Founded by a Brown University undergraduate in 2014, The Coding School has grown into an international organization with 800+ instructors and students from over 40 countries participating in our programs.
-To ensure our programming and teaching is of the highest quality, we’re partnered with a number of internationally- renowned educational institutions, including: MIT-CQE, UCLA, USC Viterbi School of Engineering, Brown University, and Villanova University.
+Founded by a Brown University undergraduate in 2014, The Coding School has grown into an international organization with 800+ instructors and students from over 125 countries participating in our programs.
+To ensure our programming and teaching is of the highest quality, we are sponsored by IBM Quantum and Google AI and we are partnered with higher educational institutions, including: UCLA, USC Viterbi School of Engineering, Brown University, and Villanova University.

 Kiera Peltz is on a mission to train the next generation for the jobs of the future today.
 She began learning how to code while she was working on the White House's Innovation & Technology team.
 She is a Gates-Cambridge and Schwarzman Scholar, receiving master's degrees from the University of Cambridge and Tsinghua University in Sociology and Economics & Business, respectively.
 Kiera graduated magna cum laude from Brown University with a double major in Political Science and Happiness, an independent major she designed that focuses on the interdisciplinary study of happy societies.

 Ravi Pendse, Chief Information Officer and Vice President of

 Information Technology at University of Michigan

 There is no skill more important in the 21st century than coding.
 It’s the way the world operates, and those who know how to do it, will have the competitive edge.
 That’s why we’re dedicated to ensuring coding is accessible to all students including geographically and socioeconomically disadvantaged communities.